• Home

 7. In verse 11 they consider God’s law a strange thing

-God remembers their iniquity and the fire of judgment was coming upon them.
+God remembered their iniquity, and the fire of judgment was about to come upon them.